kochie/drone/README.md

-# drone
+# Drone Project
-drone project, will contain hardware and software information
+Drone project, will contain hardware and software information for creating an autonomous drone

 ## Part List
 - F330 Frame